 Straight From The Orchard To Your Table

 This is a variety of sweet cherry characterized by dark ruby skin, deep red flesh, and are a very large size.
 These make a delicious sweet cherry jam or jelly!
 Lapin cherries are one of the most popular fruits commercially grown around the world, and this variety tends to keep better than other types of cherries.
-Lapins are generally ready to pick in earlyJuly and can keep ripening all the way to mid August.
+Lapins are generally ready to pick in earlyJuly.

-Bright Angel Farm has many cherry trees, offering varieties such as Lapins, Lamberts, Stellas, Rainiers, Sweethearts and sour pie cherries.
+Bright Angel Farm has many cherry trees, offering sweet red varieties such as Lapins, Lamberts, Sweethearts as well as the yellow specialty cherries, Rainiers.

 Lambert are one of the main types of cherries grown in the Okanagan.
 The fruit is large, round and a beautiful deep ruby red color, and has a semi sweet flavor.
 Lambert cherries are usually available around the middle of July.
 Lamberts are excellent for out-of-hand eating as well as cooking and baking.
 Thinking about a rich chocolate cherry cake for your next summer dessert?
 Lamberts are an excellent choice!

 Sweetheart cherries are a late ripening variety.
 They have a unique taste and a firm fruit that is crunchy when picked and eaten fresh.
-Sweetheart cherries are usually available in late July to the middle of August.
-Sweetheart's are very good in a cherry dessert, canned cherries, and sweet cherry jam.
+Sweethearts are very good in a cherry dessert, canned cherries, and sweet cherry jam.
 The Sweetheart cherry is also a good type of cherry to ship, so if you're looking to take cherries home with you, these keep fairly well.

 Picking Fresh Cherries & Keeping The Fruit Fresh